sophiadavis/Mir-Iskusstva/README.md

 |19|4|1|0.033968625|0.04044056|
 |20|2|3|0.021225349|0.21411173|

 However, by considering only the classification from the output node with the highest returned value, we're losing a lot of information.
-The following barcharts show the average prediction of each output node, for all paintings by category.
+Each of the following barcharts considers all paintings in the test set with one classification, the height of the bars indicates the average prediction of each output node.
+In each graph, the highest bar is clearly the bar corresponding to the correct classification.
+In conclusion, this is awesome! Победа!

 ![Logistic](/ReadmeImages/Aivazovskii_Results.png)
 ![Logistic](/ReadmeImages/CritRealism_Results.png)
 ![Logistic](/ReadmeImages/Icons_Results.png)
 ![Logistic](/ReadmeImages/Modernism_Results.png)
 ![Logistic](/ReadmeImages/SocRealism_Results.png)

-In conclusion, this is awesome! Победа!